Anthony Vanden Borre: Portsmouth

 On 13 August 2009, it was announced that Vanden Borre had joined Portsmouth on a season-long loan.
 He made his debut for the club on 19 August 2009 against Birmingham.
 He scored his first goal for Portsmouth in a 3–1 Football League Cup win over Carlisle United on 22 September 2009.
 On 6 February 2010, he scored an own-goal in a 5–0 loss against Manchester United.
 Two months later, on 3 April 2010, Vanden Borre received two bookings in a 0–0 draw against Blackburn.
+This sending off entered football folklore as the red card that was missed by Chris Kamara while reporting on the match for Soccer Saturday.
 After the match, he accused referee Steve Bennett of costing him his dream of playing at Wembley as he had to serve a one-match suspension.
 However, his time at Portsmouth was difficult, battling to hold down a regular place in the Portsmouth defence as the club was relegated to the Championship.
 At the end of the season, new manager Steve Cotterill announced that Vanden Borre would not be returning to the club, having expected to extend his stay at Portsmouth, and he was subsequently linked with German side FC Köln.